 I tell people interested in trying a cup to watch YouTube videos for guidance.
 Learn which folding technique is best for your body and how to do a basic test to be sure your cup is properly placed.
 Here are some good ones.
 Don’t be shy about your research; it requires some technical knowledge and isn’t immediately intuitive.

-Amy Schumer had a funny moment in her stand-up routine about how her first experience with a menstrual cup reminded her of a scene in Kill Bill.
+Amy Schumer had a funny moment in one of her stand-up routines about how her first experience with a menstrual cup reminded her of a scene in Kill Bill.
 If you don’t get the reference just… prepare yourself.
 There will be blood.
 It will get better.
-With practice, I can now remove, dump, and reinsert without the murder scene.
 It’s not rocket science, but it is admittedly tricky.

 I told myself I would allow three cycles with the new system, and if it still didn’t work, I’d move on.
 Luckily, I found the right cup and had my technique down by month three, and have not bought any period gear in well over a year.
 My original purchase actually came with two cups (one smaller, one larger) for $24.
 When a box of tampons is $7-$9, the cost savings add up quickly!